 As a researcher Dr. Lacewell has published in various journals and has presented his research at academic conferences across the United States.
 His research specialty is in the commercial banking area but he has also published in the areas of bankruptcy and financial pedagogy.

-In the consulting area Dr. Lacewell has developed and conducted various management training and development seminars for financial institutions.
-He has also worked with corporations on various financial issues.
+Dr. Lacewell serves on the faculty of the Barret Graduate School of Banking and the LSU Graduate School of Banking.
+In the consulting area Dr. Lacewell has developed and conducted various management training and development seminars for financial institutions and has worked with corporations on various financial issues.

 Dr. Lacewell lives in Murray, KY with his wife Melissa and their two children Taryn and Greyson.

 - Bluegrass Bankers Association

 - Graduate School of Banking and the University of Wisconsin-Madison

 - Independent Community Bankers of America